tlabs-xyz/tbtc-crosschain-relayer/test-plan/CleanupDeposits.ts.md

-# Test Plan: `CleanupDeposits.ts`
+# Test Plan: `CleanupDeposits.ts` (Optimized)

-This document outlines concrete test plans for `CleanupDeposits.ts`.
+This document outlines concrete test plans for `CleanupDeposits.ts` using an optimized strategy that avoids redundancy with Core.ts tests.

 ## Testing Philosophy Recap